 For the first time in Columbia College Chicago’s history, students will have a dedicated, multi-use space to collaborate across creative disciplines in a new, contemporary student center.
 Slated to open in 2019, the distinctive and innovative building will serve as a central hub for the college’s expansive urban campus in Chicago’s vibrant South Loop.

 Students, faculty, and staff at Columbia have long called for a student space on campus.
 As a result of the many, college-wide “Dream Out Loud” input sessions held in 2015, the new student center captures the collective vision of the college community to meet the specialized and practical needs of its students.

 "As student leader at Columbia, I am excited about the student center and the new opportunities it will provide our students!
 Students will have a central location to form a stronger community of creators."

-Malik Woolfork, President, Student Government Association
+Malik Woolfork, former president, Student Government Association

 The five-story, 114,000 square-foot center also reflects Columbia’s dynamic role as an incubator for creative industries, and reflects the college’s commitment to empowering students, building community partnerships, and embracing diversity.
 Features include: